dotignore/Raspberry/differents_things/projects/readme_files/09_SDR/README.md

 [<h1 id="custom-id"># Decoding KEELOQ with XTEA Microcontroller-Based Code Hopping Encoder with help SDR (Soft Direct Radio) <br>  --> full source </h1>](https://github.com/dotignore/Raspberry/tree/master/differents_things/projects/09_SDR)

 ```
-I give car alarm Sheriff and make decoding signal with help SDR (Soft Direct Radio)
+I give KEY car alarm Sheriff and make record signal after that makes decoding signal with help SDR (Soft Direct Radio)
-- How shows SHERIFF on pictures 01, 02, 03, 04, 05, 06
+- How shows KEY car alarm SHERIFF you can see on pictures 01, 02, 03, 04, 05, 06
-- it device transmissions signal on 433.920 Mhz (pictures 07)
+- it device make transmissions signal on 433.920 Mhz (pictures 07)
 - SDR its HW/SW device.
 More informations about this device you can read on WIKI
    https://en.wikipedia.org/wiki/Software-defined_radio
 - I record the signals from Sheriff to audio files.wav